dreamfast/dsynthdashboard/README.md

 - `PATH`: Set this to the specific path for your API endpoints.
 If left empty, it defaults to 'dports/logs/Report'.
 - `POLL_INTERVAL`: The interval (in milliseconds) at which the dashboard will poll for updates.
 - `HTML_TITLE`: The title that will be displayed in the browser tab.
+- `FOOTER_TEXT`: The text that will be displayed in the footer of the dashboard.
+It will always be prepended with the current year and copyright symbol.

 ## Development